clustericious/Test-Clustericious-Cluster/README.md

 that match the given regex.  `$regex` can also be a plain string for an exact filename match.

+## client

+    my $client = $cluster->client($n);

+Return a [Clustericious::Client](https://metacpan.org/pod/Clustericious::Client) object for use with the `$n`th service in the cluster.
+If there is a corresponding `YourService::Client` class then it will be used.
+Otherwise you will get a generic [Clustericious::Client](https://metacpan.org/pod/Clustericious::Client) object with the correct URL configured.

+This method only works with [Clustericious](https://metacpan.org/pod/Clustericious) services.

 # CAVEATS

 Some combination of Mojolicious, FreeBSD, IPv6 and TLS/SSL